 - 8.1.
 If we do not succeed in resolving your complaint at Stage 2, you may complain to the Ombudsman.
-The Ombudsman is independent of the Council and can look into your complaint if you are dissatisfied with the outcome of our internal process.
-The Ombudsman's contact details are shown on page 3 of this document. - 8.2.
+The Ombudsman is independent of the Council and can look into your complaint if you are dissatisfied with the outcome of our internal process. - 8.2.
 The Ombudsman expects you to bring your complaint to our attention first and to give us a chance to put things right. - 8.3.
 There are also other organisations that consider complaints in certain circumstances.
 The Corporate Complaints Officer can advise you about such organisations.